-Yup, it’s an alphabet soup when it comes to the vitamins and we’re on to vitamin C. You see, this nutrient is vital for your skin when it comes to repairing the damage of time and erasing years off your face because it helps to brighten your complexion and stop the damage caused by U.V. rays.
+Yup, it’s an alphabet soup when it comes to vitamins and we’re on to vitamin C. You see, this nutrient is vital for your skin when it comes to repairing the damage of time and erasing years off your face–all thanks to its antioxidant power.
+Vitamin C in cosmetics and lotions especially helps to brighten the complexion and guard against the damage caused by U.V. rays.

 It also is responsible for forming the collagen that keeps your skin firm and younger-looking and helps maintain healthy blood vessels that flush your cheeks with the glow you want.

 Good sources of vitamin C are guava, red and green peppers, strawberries and kiwis.

 Another damage-reverser, vitamin E is an antioxidant that counters the free radicals that can destroy the collagen in your skin and leave you sagging and wrinkled.

 Foods rich in vitamin E are wheat-germ oil, sunflower seeds, almonds and hazelnuts.

 Omega-3 fatty acids are one the best nutrients you should boost for your skin.
 That’s because they help nourish your skin and keep it plump and youthful, which can also help to reduce wrinkles and take years off your face.

 Good sources of fish oil include cold water, fatty fish like salmon, sardines, mackerel, tuna, and my favorite, krill oil (no burps!).

 #5 – Biotin